Ontotext-AD/terraform-aws-graphdb/README.md

 # GraphDB AWS Terraform Module

 This Terraform module allows you to provision an GraphDB cluster within a Virtual Private Cloud (VPC).
 The module provides a flexible way to configure the cluster and the associated VPC components.
+It mplements the GraphDB reference architecture.
+Check the official [documentation](https://graphdb.ontotext.com/documentation/10.4/aws-deployment.html) for more detrails.
 ## Prerequisites

 Before you begin using this Terraform module, ensure you meet the following prerequisites: